 Spousal maintenance is paid when a marriage or de facto relationships ends and where one person is in need of financial support because they have the care of children or they are ill or are not able to obtain work.
 The ex-spouse must be able to afford to pay spousal maintenance.

-If you have been financially dependant on the main bread-winner and are unable to work because you are raising children or need to get a job, you may be entitled to spousal maintenance.
+If you have been financially dependent on the main bread-winner and are unable to work because you are raising children or need to get a job, you may be entitled to spousal maintenance.

-My ex says that I should get a job?
+My ex says that should get a job?

 It is not unusual when a divorce or separation happens that you may be told by your ex to get a job.